 More things to know: You can remotely operate the stand-by mode by applying 12 volts DC to the single pair of 5 way connectors on the rear of the amplifier.
 The positive of the 12 volts DC goes to the red connector.
-This connection has an actual operating range of about 9 volts to 15 volts.
-This switching will override the front panel button, so if you want the button to operate, leave the rear connection open.
+This pair of terminals is fully floating and isolated, and drives the high impedance coil of a 12 volt relay.
+This connection has an actual operating range of about

+9 volts to 15 volts.
+This switching is independent of the front panel button, so if the amplifier is placed in operating mode by the button, the relay will not turn it off, only on.